openshift/enhancements/enhancements/machine-api/control-plane-set.md

 In particular it will also allow them to have different specs across their control plane.
 While in the normal case this is discouraged, this could be used for short periods to test new configuration before rolling the updated configuration to all Control Plane Machines.

+Note that the OnDelete strategy is similar to the RollingUpdate strategy in that it needs to be able to add new Machines to the cluster to function.
+It can be thought of as a slower, more controlled RollingUpdate strategy where the user decides when each Control Plane Machine is replaced, and marks it for replacement by deleting it.
+Otherwise the replacement is identical to the RollingUpdate strategy.

 #### Protecting etcd quorum during update operations